tomascsantos/NameList/README.md

 ### Namelist App
 I originally created this app for a purpose identical to [ChapterBuilder](https://chapterbuilder.com/) but for my own professional enviornmental fraternity [Epsilon Eta](https://epsilonetaucberkeley.com/).
-I abandoned project development once I realized there was a far more complete version available, but not before I the basics working!
+I abandoned project development once I realized there was a far more complete version available, but not before successfully implementing a serverless CRUD app with AWS amplify.

 ### Features:
 - Serverless implementation using [AWS amplify](https://aws-amplify.github.io/) for essentially infinite scalability